ellamkoch/Pet-Kennel-Shell/README.md

 ### Future Improvement Idea
 Rubric didn't call for this, but I could add logic in to keep the enrgy and the happiness going below 0 with the bored method.

+## Day 5 - Follow-Up Assignment: Managing Pet Energy and Happiness
+### Objective
+Update your pet objects to manage both happiness and energy with play and feed methods.
+Use for loops to play with pets, feed only those with low energy, and log status updates.
+This assignment will reinforce your understanding of JavaScript loops and conditionals by having you manage the energy and happiness of pets through playing and feeding.